DTJF/libpruio/src/doc/_1_features.md

 Thanks, for the feedback!
 It seems that the major goal is reached.

-\Proj is designed to provide faster, more flexible (customizable) and more easy (single source) access to the AM33xx CPU subsystems, compared to the methods provided by the kernel.
+\Proj is designed to provide faster, more flexible (customizable) and more easy (single source) access to the \cpu subsystems, compared to the methods provided by the kernel.
 Its features in short

 - run on PRU-0 or PRU-1 (default)